NdT3Development/nodeupload-s3/README.md

   > How are tokens generated?

-  Tokens generated are **not** based on any information given when running `createUser.js`.
+  Tokens generated are not based on any information given when running `createUser.js`.
 The information there is only used to be stored in the database.
 The token is generated by the [`uuid` module](https://www.npmjs.com/package/uuid) (`uuid/v4`) to generate a completely random token.

-  > What is the difference between a token and an admin token?

-  A token (or upload token) is used for uploading files where an admin token is used for things like deleting files.
-An admin token cannot be used to upload and an upload token cannot be used for admin actions.

-  > Why can a user with an admin token still do admin actions after their token has been disabled.

-  Currently there is not a check for enabled accounts when doing admin actions.
-Uploads for disabled accounts will still be blocked however admin actions won't.

   > Does it check for information already existing in the database when running `createUser.js`?